PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:01:59
+Last updated: 2024-04-02 18:02:33
-Random Quote: The future is completely open, and we are writing it moment to moment. - Pema Chödrön
+Random Quote: All know the way; few actually walk it. - Bodhidharma